ialbert/bio/md/index.md

 Thanks to the representation it is trivially easy to extend `bio`.
 The data is already structured in an efficient layout that needs no additional parsing to load.

-## What did `bio` do for us?
+## What does `bio` do?

-1. fetched the data from NCBI
+1. fetches the data from NCBI
-1. created a more efficient local representation the data
+1. creates a more efficient local representation the data
-1. stored this representation so that next time you need it is available much faster
+1. stores this representation so that next time you need it is available much faster
-1. generated alignments
+1. generates alignments

 ## But wait there is more